-Look, not everybody is meant to be.
-I’ve been in unrequited love and people have been in unrequited love with me, and the same is probably true for you, and it’s definitely true for the client-writer relationship.
+Look, not everybody is meant to be, and that’s definitely true for the client-writer relationship.
 I’ve worked with clients who I can’t stand but who love my writing, and I’ve worked with clients who I love to bits but who can’t stand me.
-And then sometimes everything aligns perfectly, which either means we both hate the other or we both love each other.
+And then sometimes everything aligns perfectly, which means we either both hate the other or love each other.

-To start, let me just say that, somewhere deep inside, I really do love all of my writing brothers and sisters.
-I may not like everyone’s motivations to become a writer, I may not like the actual words you put to paper, and I definitely don’t love egotism of any sort, but if you’re a person who puts pen to paper (or fingertip to keyboard) and you feel like you have something that has to be said, then on a very raw, primitive level, we are alike, and therefore I love you.
+To start, let me just say that, somewhere deep inside, I really do love all writers.
+I may not like everyone’s motivations to become a writer, I may not like the actual words you put down, and I definitely don’t love egotism of any sort, but if you’re a person who puts pen to paper (or fingertip to keyboard) and you feel like you have something that has to be said, then on a very raw, primitive level, we are alike.

 That said, I’m not here to teach anybody how to write.
 There are a lot of sources out there for that, but I’m not one of them.
-You may have natural talent that doesn’t need any tweaking, you may have natural talent that could benefit from some tweaking, you may not have a drop of talent at all right now but you’re an excellent student and can learn… I don’t know.
-I don’t even know if a person without a gift for writing can learn to write.
-That’s not for me to decide.
+You may have natural talent that doesn’t need any tweaking, you may have natural talent that could benefit from some tweaking, you may not have a drop of talent at all right now but you’re an excellent student and can learn… I don’t know, and it’s not for me to decide or coach.

 - That positive feedback has come from someone who knows what they’re talking about and who doesn’t have a reason to sugarcoat it.
-So, your aunt doesn’t count, and neither does that person who you just wrote a rave review for so they have to be nice to you.
-Also, if you have a nagging feeling that the “professional” who you wrote website copy for can’t put an English sentence together themselves, I would take their praise with a grain of salt – we write because others can’t or don’t want to, but there still should be some level of literacy we expect from the clients whose opinion we trust.
+So, your aunt doesn’t count, and neither does that person who you just wrote a rave review for and they therefore have to be nice to you.

-- You understand that being a freelance writer has a lot – a whole lot – of admin and customer service and un-fun, sometimes stressful business-y things to it, and you’re okay with that and also dedicated to finding the best, most professional and fastest ways to get through that so you can get to the actual writing that makes your heart sing.
+- You understand that being a freelance writer has a lot – a whole lot – of admin and customer service and un-fun business things to it, and you’re okay with that

-- What does it mean when a client seems happy with my work – like, because they didn’t ask for a first or second round of revisions – but they’re giving me the silent treatment?
+- What does it mean when a client seems happy with my work but they’re giving me the silent treatment?

-- I think I did excellent work for a client, but they’re not actually running their business so great, so how does this impact me and my portfolio, and how much should I care about their feedback?
+- I think I did excellent work for a client, but they’re not running their business so great.
+How does this impact me and my portfolio, and how much should I care about their feedback?